wso2/carbon-jndi/README.md

 ## Carbon JNDI

 Carbon JNDI project provides an In-memory JNDI service provider implementation as well as an implementation of the [OSGi](https://www.osgi.org/) JNDI Service specification.

+The Java Naming and Directory Interface (JNDI) is a registry technology in Java applications, both in the Java SE and Java EE space.
+JNDI provides a vendor-neutral set of APIs that allow clients to interact with a naming service from different vendors.

+Usually JNDI usages in Java SE heavily depends on the single flat classpath model provided by JDK. e.g. JNDI providers are loaded using the Thread context class loader.
+This approach does not work or not suitable for OSGi environments because this creates a dependency between JNDI client and the JNDI provider implementation.
+This breaks modularity defined in OSGi.
+Therefore OSGi JNDI service specification define following models to resolve this issue.

+* OSGi Service Model    - How clients interact with JNDI when running inside an OSGi Framework.
+* JNDI Provider Model   - How JNDI providers can advertise their existence so they are available to OSGi and traditional clients.
+* Traditional Model     - How traditional JNDI applications and providers can continue to work in an OSGi Framework without needing to be rewritten when certain precautions are taken.

 ## Features: